Nikon Z6III: Connectivity and smart features

 The Z6III is equipped with advanced connectivity options, including Wi-Fi and Bluetooth, facilitating seamless integration with smart devices.
 This allows for remote camera control and instant sharing of images over a smartphone.
 The camera also supports USB-C for faster data transfer and charging.
 Integration with Nikon's Imaging Cloud further enhances workflow efficiency by enabling easy image transfer, storage, and sharing.

 New Picture Control feature

 The Z6III has the Flexible Color Picture Control feature within its Picture Control, and allows users to create Picture Control profile with HSL and color grading on top of previously tweak-able Picture Control settings.
 The Flexible Color Picture Control, or normal Picture Control, can now be made through Nikon's NX Studio software instead of its Picture Control Utility 2.

 C2PA image authentication

 FW 2.0 added the ability to do C2PA image authentication.
 This allows for more secure identification and credibility of content using exif data, following the C2PA standards.

 This was temporarily suspended on 5 Sept 2025 due to an issue.

+Nikon Z6III (No Wireless Connectivity)

+On 24 June 2026, the Nikon Z6III Mirrorless Camera (No Wireless Connectivity) (model 2036) was announced by Nikon.
+It is identical in all regards to the base model, with the exception of its Wi-Fi and Bluetooth chips being physically removed.
+It is intended primarily for government, military, or high-security environments.
+As the communication chips are removed, things like wireless transfer of photos, GPS photo tagging, and the use of the Nikon SnapBridge app are all unavailable.

+Primary demands for the product are for: